 Training volume and running performance

 As runners we focus a lot of attention on hitting a specific weekly mileage.
+Often too much attention.
 Therefore, one of the most common approaches to improving running performance is to focus on increasing our weekly mileage or training volume.
 Increasing your weekly mileage/volume has a number of key benefits, primarily it leads to improved cardiovascular fitness, enhanced efficiency (lower heart rates and reduced oxygen consumption at a given speed/intensity) and leads to improved rates of recovery.
 It also improves your ability to cope with more intense training sessions, meaning that you should see benefits during more intense training sessions.

 However, to see a consistent improvement in running performance, we need to be able to increase training volume incrementally over a number of years.

 A mistake many people make is to ramp up their mileage too quickly.
 This can have a negative effect on long term progression.
 It’s far better to consistently increase training volume over a number of years, rather than increasing it too quickly in the first year of training.
 When we do this it limits our scope to increase running volume in future years.
 If you consider how a typical elite athlete will have gradually increased their training volume over may be 15+ years.
 Starting as low as just 6-8miles/week at the age of 10/11 and gradually increasing this over many years until they are eventually running 90+ miles/week as an elite runner.
 There's a reason why they follow this gradual consistent approach....it's highly effective.
 As with many things, consistency and patience can really pay off in the long run.